WoodyLinwc/Metro-Girl/README.md

 ## Installation
 1. Download the 'Metro Girl.zip' file to your computer desktop.
+2. Extract the 'Metro Girl' file to a desired folder.
-2. Unzip it and run the 'Metro Girl.exe' file.
+3. Run the 'Metro Girl.exe' file inside the folder.
-3. Now, enjoy the game.
+4. Now, enjoy the game:)

 ## Game Background